fsuri/Pequin-Artifact/RunningExperiments.md

    ![image](https://github.com/user-attachments/assets/fa9ff226-6940-4af6-9e78-0f4f5d3f2bf0)

-   For details on a specific experiment run, go to one of the experiment folders and inspect `stats.json`
+   For details on a specific experiment run, go to one of the experiment folders and inspect `stats.json`.
+To save space, we've removed all of the client/server logs shown in the picture (only `stats.json` remains)

    ![image](https://github.com/user-attachments/assets/75a526f4-ef72-4e07-be23-0ab8d8981c9b)